Ameba-AIoT/ameba-arduino-doc/source/ameba_d/amb23/Getting_Started/Getting Started with AMB23.rst

 please run the installation tool in the "Offline_SDK_installation_tool" folder.

-After the installation tool running successfully, you may open Arduino IDE and proceed to :guilabel:`"Tools" -> "Board" -> "Boards Manager…"`.
-Try to find :guilabel:`"Realtek Ameba Boards (32-bits ARM Cortex-M33 @200MHz)"`` in the list, click :guilabel:`"Install"`, then the Arduino IDE starts to download required files for AMB23.
+After the installation tool running successfully, you may open Arduino IDE and proceed to :guilabel:`Tools -> Board -> Boards Manager…` Try to find :guilabel:`Realtek Ameba Boards (32-bits ARM Cortex-M33 @200MHz)` in the list, click :guilabel:`Install`, then the Arduino IDE starts to download required files for AMB23.

-Finally, we select AmebaD as current connected board in :guilabel:`"Tools" -> "Board" -> "Ameba ARM (32-bits) Boards" -> "AMB23 (RTL8722DM MINI)"`：
+Finally, we select AmebaD as current connected board in :guilabel:`Tools -> Board -> Ameba ARM (32-bits) Boards -> AMB23 (RTL8722DM MINI)`

 |image08|